 To become part of a community of enthusiastic teachers to interact, exchange, share best practices and participate together in the EU Code Week 2020 initiative.

 This course can be followed by primary and secondary school teachers, regardless the subject they teach and their knowledge of digital technologies.
 No previous experience or knowledge on digital technologies is needed to take this course.

-In order to earn a course certificate, course participants need to pass the course quiz, submit a lesson plan and review 3 of their peer´s lesson plans.
+In order to earn a course certificate, submit a lesson plan and review 3 of their peer´s lesson plans.
 The final deadline to complete all activities is 02 December 2020, 23:59 CET.
-In order to receive the certificate, the participation in the quizzes will count for 5%, and the lesson plan together with the peer reviews will count for 95%.
-The overall passing grade is 95%.
+In order to receive the certificate, the lesson plan together with the peer reviews will count for 100%.
 The overall passing grade is 95%.

 Note to teachers from Portugal: You can get your successful participation in a European Schoolnet Academy course formally recognised as a valid continuous professional development, and thereby acquire the relevant number of training hours, by sending your certificate to the Conselho Científico e Pedagógico de Formação Contínua (CCPFC) at Rua do Forno, nº 30, 1º andar - apartado 2168, 4700 - 429 Braga, Portugal.
 For more information, please contact the CCPFC.